-With its new Breitling for Bentley Barnato 42 Midnight Carbon automatic chronograph watch, the Swiss manufacturer keeps gradually putting on a pretty strict diet its best-selling models.
+With its new Breitling for Bentley Barnato 42 Midnight Carbon automatic chronograph watch, the Swiss manufacturer keeps gradually putting on a pretty strict diet its best-selling models that were designed in partnership with Bentley.
 Packing them in smaller bodies, but still offering a nice combination of superb build quality and mass-produced movements that are finely tuned to the highest standards of accuracy, the company introduces a new generation of accessories that could be worn not only by basketballs stars, but also by an ordinary CEO obsessed with British motorsport legacy, but still sane enough not to wear a humburger-sized monstrosity with a formal suit.

 Delivered in a relatively compact body around 42 millimeters in wide, the new watch is some 7 mm smaller in diameter than the gargantuan 49 mm Breitling for Bentley Barnato Racing Chronograph that was revealed in early 2011.